jessepav/libgdx-wiki-old/Distance-field-fonts.md

 # Using distance fields for arbitrary images #

 The generator used by Hiero can also be used as a stand-alone command line tool, to process pre-existing black and white images.
-Run it from an unzipped libgdx distribution directory as follows:
+Run it from an unzipped libGDX distribution directory as follows:

 Windows:
 ```shell